 It may also be a defence to a charge of refusal to undergo a PBT if the police officer did not adequately explain how the preliminary breath test is to be undertaken (Police v Spitzer).

 The most persuasive defence against a charge of refusal to undergo a PBT is that more than 3 hours have elapsed since you last drove or were in charge of a motor vehicle (Stafford v Nguyen).
-See also Peebles v Hotchin above, where a police officer must have a reasonable belief that a person was in charge of a motor to request a preliminary breath test.
+See also Peebles v Hotchin, where a police officer must have a reasonable belief that a person was in charge of (or intends to drive) a motor vehicle to request a preliminary breath test.

 Drink Driving Charges Get advice: